 Your child's absence from school

-Your child must attend school from the age of six until they complete Year 10 and turn 17.
+Your child must attend school from the age of 6 until they complete Year 10 and turn 17.
 Read more about the age your child attends school.

 If your child is sick or unable to attend for other reasons, you must contact your school and let them know why your child is absent.

-If your child does not attend school
+Helping your child attend school

-Remote school attendance officers
+Remote school attendance strategy officers

 - talking to you and your child about the importance of going to school